pythops/tenere/README.md

 `dd`: to clear the prompt.

 `n`: Start a new chat and save the previous one in history.

+`s`: Save the current chat or chat history (history popup should be visible first) to `tenere.archive` file in the current directory.

 `Tab`: to switch the focus.